erivas28/Arduino-1972-Datsun/README.md

 This keeps the car on path, following the black tape that is provided.
 Works best where tape is clearly a different color than its background.
 For testing, I pasted the black tape on white, laminated floor.

+We will also talk about different functions you may implement to the autonomous car.
+This includes collision prevention, and even bluetooth controlled!
+Also, creating a custom baseplate is an important step, as this allows you to implement your own body style for the car.

 <iframe src="https://drive.google.com/file/d/1myyBsdfFLu7RBOGmeZGa02uNDhXyVqft/preview" width="640" height="480" allow="autoplay"></iframe>

 **PARTS REQUIRED**